mindprogenitor/wiremock-freemarker-extension/README.md

 Wiremock Freemarker Extension is a [Wiremock](https://www.wiremock.org) extension that allows the use of the [Freemarker](https://freemarker.apache.org) template engine by using the stub body as a freemarker template and making the request available to be used in the template as variables (if the request is either a valid xml or json object, it will be parsed and the values may be referenced directly in the template).

+# NOTICE:

+This extension was created initially for wiremock version 2.4.1 when it wasn't distributed with any response template mechanism.
+Handlebars was added to wiremock version 2.5, and this library was updated to continue using stubs that had already been created to use with freemarker.

+Maintenance of this library is now limited as wiremock now provides a template mechanism out of the box.

 ## How to set it up
 Wiremock can run both as a standalone mock server or as a unit test server instance, as explained in the [Wiremock documentation](https://www.wiremock.org/docs).